BlueBrain/diameter-synthesis/README.md

 - `extract_morphologies`: from a cell release, find the ones that can be run through diameter-check
 - `plot_morphologies`: plot all morphologies in mtype folders

+# Example

+To run this example, simply do `./run.sh`.

+It will fetch morphologies from neuromorpho.org, learn a diameter model, redimetrize these morphologies, and perform some analysis of the results to compare original and diametrized morphologies.

 ## Funding & Acknowledgment